Some of you are probably wondering why you even need a garage heater in the first place.

 - Degrees on label for precise temp control

-A lot has been said about budget friendly heaters.
-I’ll just go ahead and tell you right now that this is not a budget friendly heater.
+A lot has been said about budget-friendly heaters.
+I’ll just go ahead and tell you right now that this is not that exact heater.
 You walk into the store asking for King; you better have a couple hundred Benjamins doing the talking.
 But it’s not just pricey for nothing; you get exactly what you paid for with this bad boy.

-First off, the King KBP2406 5700-Watt MAX Single Phase Paw Unit Heater is made fully in the US of A. That means you’re getting only the best quality, components, and craftsmanship that money can buy.
+First off, the King KBP2406 5700-Watt MAX Single Phase Paw Unit Heater is made fully in the USA.
+That means you’re getting only the best quality, components, and craftsmanship that money can buy.
 The quality extends beyond the tough, durable exterior; the features also speak volumes.

 If you have a massive cellar, garage or commercial workshop you’ll be more than pleased with the high 13,000 BTU output as well as a patented heating element that cycles through an entire host of wattages.
 With a permanently lubricated power motor, your fan won’t be slacking anytime soon.

 - Accurate built-in thermostat with precise temperature control